dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate 3 - Fast Sim vs Accurate Sim.md

 - In robot learning, having a larger dataset is more important than having a good quality to avoid covariate shift and achieve task generalization.
 - To overcome lack of accuracy in simulation, numerous sim2real transfer techniques such as domain randomization and domain adaptation, meta-learning, and knowledge distillation have been introduced.

-- Speed of the simulation is
+- Speed of the simulation is crucial in RL
+- The nature of RL